Country music: Sixth generation (2010s–present)

 In the 2010s, the alt-country genre saw an increase in its critical and commercial popularity, owing to the success of artists such as the Civil Wars, Chris Stapleton, Sturgill Simpson, Jason Isbell, Lydia Loveless, and Margo Price.
 In 2019, Kacey Musgraves – a country artist who had gained a following with indie rock fans – won the Grammy Award for Album of the Year for her album Golden Hour.
 One of the most commercially successful country artists of the late 2000s and early 2010s has been singer-songwriter Taylor Swift.
-Swift first became widely known in 2006 when her debut single, "Tim McGraw," later releasing her self-titled debut studio album, which spent 275 weeks on Billboard 200, one of the longest runs of any album on that chart.
+Swift first became widely known in 2006 when her debut single, "Tim McGraw," later released from her self-titled debut studio album, spent 275 weeks on Billboard 200, one of the longest runs of any album on that chart.
 At the 2010 Grammys, Swift won Album of the Year for Fearless.
-Most recently, she has focused on a country sound, in her recent folk-inspired releases, Folklore (2020) and Evermore (2020).
+Most recently, she has focused on a country sound, in her recent folk-inspired releases, Folklore (2020) and Evermore (2020), now transitioning to mainstream pop.
 Before Swift, in 2005, country singer Carrie Underwood rose to fame as the winner of the fourth season of American Idol; now holding seven Grammy Awards.
 With her first single, "Inside Your Heaven", Underwood became the only solo country artist to have a number 1 hit on the Billboard Hot 100 chart in the 2000–2009 decade and also broke Billboard chart history as the first country music artist ever to debut at No. 1 on the Hot 100.
 In 2007, Underwood won the Grammy Award for Best New Artist, becoming the second country artist to win the award.
 Another key voice of this generation is singer Kacey Musgraves, who released Golden Hour, winning the 61st Annual Grammy Awards, Academy of Country Music Awards, and Country Music Association Awards, although the album has received criticism from some traditional country music fans.
 In 2010, the group Lady Antebellum won five Grammys, including the coveted Song of the Year and Record of the Year for "Need You Now".
 A large number of duos and vocal groups emerged on the charts in the 2010s, many of which feature close harmony in the lead vocals.
 In addition to Lady A, groups such as Little Big Town, the Band Perry, Gloriana, Thompson Square, Eli Young Band, Zac Brown Band and British duo the Shires have emerged to occupy a large share of mainstream success alongside solo singers such as Kacey Musgraves and Miranda Lambert.